Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Model

 \section{Model}

 The models we propose in this work are extensions of the Transformer \cite{vaswani2017attention}.
 The first approach introduces separate domain embeddings applied to each token-level embedding.
 The second is conceptually based on previous context-aware models \cite{voita2018anaphora,stojanovski2018oracles,miculicich2018documentnmt,zhang2018improving}.
 Both models are capable of handling document-level context.
 We modify the training data so that all sentences have access to the previous sentences within the corresponding source document.
 Access to the document-level context is available at test time as well.
+Sentences are separated with a special $<$SEP$>$ token from the next sentence.
 We train and evaluate our models with a 10 sentence context.
-Each sentence is separated with a special $<$SEP$>$ token.